-A few weeks ago, Ivar Beljaars, our VP of Sales and Business Development, discussed why growth-oriented telecom operators invest in AI for delivering new Value-Added Services (VAS).
+A few weeks ago, Ivar Beljaars, our VP of Sales and Business Development, discussed why growth-oriented telecom operators invest in AI to deliver new Value-Added Services (VAS).

 Since the fastest growth in this industry comes from VAS delivered over mobile networks, the demand for artificial intelligence in network security is growing as well.